barracksiot/javascript-client/README.md

     });
   }
 }).catch(function (err) {
-  // Do something with the check error
+  // Do something with the error (See error handling section) });
-});
 ```